What we believe

 At that very juncture, Dale and Ann Little, veteran missionaries in Japan serendipitously at a ministry transition point, accepted the call to be the English Department interim pastoral couple.
 Over the next two-and-a-half years they not only provided pastoral continuity for the English Department, but gave MCC the opportunity to actively participate in laying the groundwork for the Little's future ministry project: the launch of Tokyo Multicultural Church (TMC), an international church on the east side of the city.

 During this period, Pastor Ogawa's tenure concluded and Pastor Hirotaka Hayashi was called as pastor of the Japanese Department, where he served until May of 2017.

 From October 2013 to March 2015, the English Department, for the second time in our history, found ourselves without a pastor.
 With no interim in the offing, we were out of necessity impelled to pull together as a church body, and along with a roster of guest speakers, put our God-given gifts into practice and step up to fill the gap.
-Through this, we not only carry the testimony of God supplying all our needs, but attest that in affirming Jesus Christ as Head of His church, adhering to His Word, and depending on Him in prayer, He proves Himself faithful, working in hearts through His Spirit, and building His church as He promised He would.
+Through this experience, we not only have been able to carry the testimony of God supplying all our needs, but can attest that in affirming Jesus Christ as Head of His church, adhering to His Word, and depending on Him in prayer, He proved Himself faithful, working in hearts through His Spirit, and building His church as He promised He would.
 Against the odds, the church body not only strengthened, but actually grew during this period—in attendance, membership, and ministries.